-NCFE offer a wide range of learning resources to support the delivery of this qualification, please check the qualification page on the NCFE qualifications website for more information.
+We offer a wide range of learning resources and materials to support the delivery of our qualifications.
+Please check the qualifications page on the NCFE website for more information and to see what is available for this qualification.

 The resources and materials used in the delivery of this qualification must be age-appropriate and due consideration should be given to the wellbeing and safeguarding of learners in line with your institute's safeguarding policy when developing or selecting delivery materials.